ma9dalen8/IceSat2-glacierAnalysis/README.md

  ## Research
- This Repository contains three scripts, one main script to execute the function, one processing script with all the functions and a plotting script where the results are visulized.
+ This Repository contains three scripts, one main script to execute the functions, one processing script with all the functions and a plotting script where the results are visulized.
  Generally the changes in the glacier elevation are researched and therefore gathering information about ice thickening or thinning are the focus.
 The analysis is done considering IceSat-2